 - 1 cup whole kambu Bajra

 - 1 cup urad dal

 - Wash Ragi and kambu in water for 2- 3 times.
 Soak it along with rice for about 5-6 hours.
 Soak dal and methi seeds separately.
 Soak poha along with rice, ragi and kambu.

 - It takes a minimum of 30 minutes for the dal to grind well to a fine batter, Well ground urad dal batter, fluffs up so beautifully like a cloud, very light and smooth.
-It makes that 'kluck, kluck' sound air incorporating into the fluffy batter.
-Once done, remove the batter to another vessel.
+It makes that 'kluck, kluck' sound of air incorporating into the fluffy batter.
+Once done, remove the batter to another vessel

 - Next, add the drained rice, poha, ragi and kambu to the grinder and grind it to a fine batter.
 Again, this takes a minimum of 30 -45 minutes to get a smooth well ground batter.